superline-ai/agent-detection/README.md

 // Later, when you want to check if the session is from an agent const result = await AgentDetector.finalizeDetection();
-console.log('Is agent:', result.isAgent, 'Score:', result.score);
+console.log('Is agent:', result.isAgent, 'Confidence:', result.confidence);

 // Integration with analytics
 // Send the agent detection result to your analytics platform